verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-This results in the certificate `hello-helidon-tls` being created in the `hello-helidon` namespace:
+This results in the certificate `hello-helidon-tls` being created in the `hello-helidon` namespace.

 **Generated Helidon ingress certificate**
 {{< clipboard >}}